galantelab/sideRETRO/docs/usage.rst

 2. A custom BED file to serve as black list -- genomic regions to be ignored (`here <misc/black_list.bed>`_ :file:`black_list.bed`).

-3. A FASTA file with the gencode's Human referense genome, version 38 (here :file:`Hg38.fa`).
+3. A FASTA file with the gencode's Human reference genome, version 38 (here :file:`Hg38.fa`).

 4. A custom perl script, :code:`analyser.pl`, to do the final analysis over the VCF file